-For the foreseeable future, we expect substantially all of our revenue will be generated from our collaborations with Otsuka and MTPC and any other collaborations into which we may enter.
+Unless and until we complete the Merger, for the foreseeable future, we expect substantially all of our revenue will be generated from our collaborations with Otsuka and MTPC and any other collaborations into which we may enter.
 MTPC has licensed the rights to develop and commercialize vadadustat in Japan and certain other Asian countries, or the MTPC Territory.
 Otsuka has agreed to co-exclusively collaborate with respect to the development and commercialization of vadadustat in the United States.
 Additionally, Otsuka has also licensed the rights to develop and commercialize vadadustat in the European Union, Russia, China, Australia, Canada, the Middle East and certain other countries, or the Otsuka International Territory.